Contents

 I.e. that they can be fine or even better without religions.

-Lately I was reading these great wiki pages: about atheism and arguments against the existence of God.
+Later I was reading these great wikipedia pages: about atheism and arguments against the existence of God.

 I highly recommend them since they have a lot more on the topic.
 As a person who thinks logically I found them very enjoyable and even priceless.
 I didn’t know there were so many logical reasons against religions.
 Yet countries are still overly full (percentages are here) of religious people.
 I.e. those who prefer to hinder their brain’s logical thinking (or don’t have it) to blindly believe and not even doubt.
 For me clearly too many people died or lost their lives (at least a portion if it) to religions.